RSCC Policies & Guidelines

 - A regular employee who has exhausted the twenty (20) days of paid leave in any one calendar year may elect to use accrued annual leave.
-In addition, a regular employee may use accrued sick leave if the employee provides proof to the President or his/her designee that he/she was sick while serving in the armed forces.
+In addition, a regular employee may use accrued sick leave if the employee provides proof to the president or designee that they were sick while serving in the armed forces.

-- An employee on terminal leave is entitled to use his/her twenty (20) days of paid military leave with no loss of rights or benefits to which the employee is otherwise entitled.
+- An employee on terminal leave is entitled to use their twenty (20) days of paid military leave with no loss of rights or benefits to which the employee is otherwise entitled.

 - Employees must furnish certification from competent military authority of the dates active duty was actually performed.